the-t-in-rtf/fluid-pouchdb/docs/pouch-express.md

 ## Component Invokers

 ### `{that}.cleanup()`
-* Returns: A `Promise` that will be resolved once cleanup is complete (the `onCleanupComplete` event should also be fired.
+* Returns: A `Promise` that will be resolved once cleanup is complete (the `onCleanupComplete` event will also be fired).

-This invoker is called when the `onCleanup` event is fired, which should indicate that it is time to remove any existing data.
+This invoker is called when the `onCleanup` event is fired, which indicates that it is time to remove any existing data.
 This grade provides only a stub, implementations are expected to override it with their own invoker.

 ### `{that}.initDbs()`